Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Software_Design/Agile_02.md

 To use the Definition of Done (DOD) as a checklist to  produce a list of tasks.
 The DOD defines the completeness  criteria of a story.
 For example, DOD may include ‘Coding tasks completed’ or  ‘Unit testing written and passed’.

-**• Example: DOD**
+#### 4.3.1 Example: DOD

 ~ User story: As a user, I want to be able to search a product, so that I can  find the product I am looking for

-~DOD maybe：
+DOD –> Task

-Design for product search is completed ；Code for product search is completed
+1. Design for product search is completed  –> Produce the design model for product search function

-Automated UAT (User Acceptance Tests) for product search is passed 

-Documentation for product search is updated 产品搜索文档已更新

-~根据上面DOD，Tasks或许是以下：

-Produce the design model for product search function ；Write code for the product search page
+2. Code for product search is completed –> Write code for the product search page

-Write and run UATs for the product filtering feature
+3. Automated UAT (User Acceptance Tests) for product search is passed –> Write and run UATs for the product filtering feature

-Document the product search features  记录产品搜索功能
+4. Documentation for product search is updated 产品搜索文档已更新 –> Document the product search features  记录产品搜索功能

 ## 5. Sprint Planning and Tracking